henrikmathiesen/sql-with-mysql/README.md

 http://expressjs.com/en/4x/api.html#res.json
 https://stackoverflow.com/questions/24184296/is-a-plain-string-valid-json

+We can also send null, as per express documentation (see link above)

 ### Dont explicitly return 200 from response

 Express automaticly returns status 200(ok) in a response.
 If we set it like this explicitly res.status(200).res.json(users); , then we will get an error "Can't set headers after they are sent".